 - if you have an underlying health condition, such as Cushing's syndrome or Marfan syndrome

-- after the prolonged or inappropriate use of corticosteroid medication
+- after long or inappropriate use of corticosteroid medication

 Most stretch marks aren't particularly noticeable and will fade over time.
 If you have unsightly stretch marks, or if they affect a large area of your body, there are treatment options available.
 However, there is little evidence to show that these treatments work.